Tribe-BTC/.github/profile/README.md

 ## Code

-The full code of the application is closed source as the business is being rolled out.
 This github includes the [core foundation](https://github.com/Tribe-BTC/tribe-core) of the tech for bitpacs that will always be open source.